LSST: from Science Drivers to Reference Design and Anticipated Data Products: SUMMARY AND CONCLUSIONS

 \section{SUMMARY AND CONCLUSIONS}

 Until recently, most astronomical investigations have focused on small samples of cosmic sources or individual objects.
-Over the past decade, however, advances in technology have made it possible to move beyond the traditional observational paradigm and to undertake large-scale sky surveys, such as SDSS, 2MASS, GALEX and many others.
+Over the past few decades, however, advances in technology have made it possible to move beyond the traditional observational paradigm and to undertake large-scale sky surveys, such as SDSS, 2MASS, GALEX, Gaia, and others.
 This observational progress, based on a synergy of advances in telescope construction, detectors, and above all, information technology, has had a dramatic impact on nearly all fields of astronomy, many areas of fundamental physics, and society in general.
-The LSST builds on the experience of these surveys and addresses the broad goals stated in several nationally endorsed reports by the U.S. National Academy of Sciences.
+The LSST builds on the experience of these surveys and addresses the broad goals stated in several nationally endorsed reports by the U.S.\ National Academy of Sciences.
+The 2010 report ``New Worlds, New Horizons in Astronomy and Astrophysics'' by the Committee for a Decadal Survey of Astronomy and Astrophysics ranked LSST as its top priority for large ground-based programs.
+The LSST will be unique: the combination of large aperture and large field of view, coupled with the needed computation power and database technology, will enable simultaneously fast and wide and deep imaging of the sky, addressing in one sky survey the broad scientific community's needs in both the time domain and deep universe.

 The realization of the LSST involves extraordinary engineering and technological challenges: the fabrication of large, high-precision optics; construction of a huge, highly-integrated array of sensitive, wide-band imaging sensors; and the operation of a data management facility handling tens of terabytes of data each day.
-The design and development effort, which has been underway since 2006 and will continue through the onset of construction, includes structural, thermal, and optical analyses of all key hardware subsystems, vendor interactions to determine manufacturability, explicit prototyping of high-risk elements, prototyping and development of data management systems, and extensive systems engineering studies.
-Over 100 technical personnel at a range of institutions are currently engaged in this program.
+The design, development and construction effort has been underway since 2006 and will continue through the onset of full survey operations.
+This work involves hundreds of personnel at institutions all over the US, Chile, and the rest of the world.

+In December 2013, LSST passed the NSF Final Design Review for construction, and in May 2014 the National Science Board approved the project.
+The primary/tertiary mirror was cast in 2008, and the polished mirror was completed in 2015.
+In 2014 LSST transitioned from the design and development phase to construction, and the Associated Universities for Research in Astronomy (AURA) has formal responsibility for the LSST project since 2011.
+At this writing, the project is near the peak of the construction effort, and is preparing for the transition to commissioning and operations.